 As can be seen in the graph below, Statista predicts continued growth in digital audio ad spend despite COVID-19.
 This is in contrast to traditional radio-advertising, where a drop in ad spend is expected in 2020.
 And overall audio advertising spend recovery is expected in 2022.

 Source: Statista.com (Ad Spending Chart)

-Statista also predicts 3 years (albeit only slightly in 2 years) of reduced ad spend in traditional radio-advertising:
+Statista also predicts 3 years of reduced ad spend in traditional radio-advertising:

 This indicates a somewhat static (excl.
 2020) traditional radio-advertising market, with overall audio advertising market growth being driven by digital audio.